MicrosoftDocs/sdk-api/sdk-api-src/content/wincodec/index.md

 ## -description

-This header is used by Windows Imaging Component.
+This header is used by wic.
 For more information, see:

 - [Windows Imaging Component](../_wic/index.md)